shauryashaurya/The-Silmaril/README.md

 ### Getting more 'real-world' now

 These are a bit more complex, but we are still treating these datasets as relational, object-oriented representations of the domain.
-In later ontologies, we will leverage the "connected" nature of Ontologies for data analysis.
+In later examples/exercises, we will leverage the "connected" nature of Ontologies for data analysis.

 3. [Supply Chain](https://github.com/shauryashaurya/The-Silmaril/tree/main/o3)
 4. [Insurance](https://github.com/shauryashaurya/The-Silmaril/tree/main/o4)